60 Seconds: History

-60 Seconds was launched on 16 July 2001 on BBC Choice, the precursor to BBC Three, to appeal to those within the 18–34 age group; BBC Three's target audience, and also the demographic with lowest news-watching and voter turnout.
-When BBC Choice was replaced by BBC Three on 9 February 2003, the programme was kept and the titles updated to match the style of The 7 O'Clock News also on the channel.
+60 Seconds was launched on 16 July 2001, on BBC Choice, the predecessor to BBC Three, to appeal to those within the 18–34 age group; the channel's target audience, and also the demographic with lowest news-watching and voter turnout.
+When BBC Choice was replaced by BBC Three on 9 February 2003, the programme remained, with the titles updated to match the style of The 7 O'Clock News, which also aired on the channel.

-There was a rebrand of BBC Three on 12 February 2008, during which the identity of 60 Seconds also changed to match the new colour scheme of the channel.
-The first broadcast of the revamped 60seconds saw a new take on the news; the headlines of news channels across the world, such as Al Jazeera and CNN, are read as opposed to the original UK headline bulletins.
-However, maintaining its original purpose, the UK's headlines are still included in the bulletin, as well as most of the original properties of 60 Seconds, with the keeping of the two images–videos running parallel to each other.
+Following a rebrand of BBC Three on 12 February 2008, the identity of 60 Seconds was also changed to match the new colour scheme of the channel.
+The first broadcast of the rebranded 60 Seconds featured a new take on the news; the headlines of news channels across the world, such as Al Jazeera and CNN, were read as opposed to the original UK headline bulletins.
+However, maintaining its original purpose, the UK's headlines were still included in the bulletin, as well as most of the original properties of 60 Seconds, with the keeping of the two images and videos running parallel to each other.

 On 18 March 2013, 60 Seconds, along with the rest of BBC News, moved to Broadcasting House.

-This can be used as a stepping stone as James Dagwell moved to BBC World News and the simulcast between BBC World News and BBC News Channel overnight as a presenter.
-Charlene White is now a regular on ITV News.
-Tina Daheley now co-presents Freespeech, Susannah Streeter is another BBC World News presenter.
+Several presenters featured on 60 Seconds would move to other news programmes; James Dagwell moved to BBC World News and the simulcast between BBC World News and BBC News Channel overnight as a presenter.
+Charlene White became a regular on ITV News.
+Tina Daheley co-presented Freespeech, and Susannah Streeter also presented BBC World News.

-In October 2013 it was announced by Director-General Tony Hall that the programme would be rebranded to bring it under the Newsbeat banner of the BBC's youth radio station, Radio 1.
+In October 2013, it was announced by Director-General Tony Hall that the programme would be rebranded under the Newsbeat banner of the BBC's youth radio station, Radio 1.

-In March 2014, it was announced that 60 Seconds would be axed as well as its main channel, BBC Three in late 2015.
-All current programmes on BBC Three would be moved onto the BBC iPlayer website, but it was not revealed if 60 Seconds would be moved online too.
-However the final decision was announced in autumn 2015.
-It was now announced that the change would happen in February 2016 with 60 Seconds being axed.
+In March 2014, the BBC announced plans for BBC Three to move from linear television to online services, with its programming moving to BBC iPlayer, but did not immediately announce if 60 Seconds would be moved online along with BBC Three.
+However, in fall 2015, it was announced that 60 Seconds would be cancelled and replaced online by The Daily Drop.

-The final 60 Seconds aired in the early hours of 16 February with the final words from Sam Naz saying: "Thank you for watching and for all of your lovely messages.
-Goodnight!"
+BBC Three's original linear channel closed on 16 February 2016, with the final 60 Seconds bulletin airing shortly after midnight and before the American Dad! episode "Cock of the Sleepwalk".

-60 Seconds did not return following the relaunch of the BBC Three channel in February 2022; it was instead succeeded by The Catch Up.
+60 Seconds did not return following the relaunch of the BBC Three linear channel in February 2022, with The Catch Up serving as its news programme.